Persons with Disabilities

 The mission of Misericordia Home is to support individuals with developmental disabilities in maximizing their level of independence and self-determination within an environment that fosters spirituality, dignity, respect and enhancement of quality of life.

-- Open Hearts Awards grants – Application deadline is August 1 each year - Grants of up to $1,000 are available to support access and inclusion projects in parishes, religious education programs and Catholic schools nationwide.
-Grants are announced the second weekend in October in conjunction with parish Inclusion Awareness Days.
+- TEAM W Awards grants – Application deadline is October 1 each year.
+Grants of up to $1,000 are available to support projects that welcome individuals of all abilities in parishes, religious education programs and Catholic schools nationwide.
 Application forms and more information are available by clicking here.

 National Catholic Partnership on Disability